lebesgue/GEHealthCare/README.md

 Homework assignment for GE Healthcare job application.
 UWP app for for fully connected neural network training and testing on the MNIST dataset.

-**If the app has bor or the solution is not building, do not hesitate to contact me!**
+**If the app is bugged or the solution is not building, do not hesitate to contact me!**

 ## Notes and Remarks